NomadAI/nomadai.github.io/index.md

 layout: home
 ---

-Nomad AI was founded during summer 2018 by former PhD students in Artificial Intelligence at Kyoto University in order to develop smartphones applications with powerful AI-based capabilities.
+Nomad AI was founded during summer 2018 by former PhD students in Artificial Intelligence at Kyoto University.
+Nomad AI leverages recent advances in AI in order to develop smartphones applications with powerful capabilities.
 So far, Nomad AI is involved in the development of two well-known  smartphones applications:
 * [Yomiwa](https://www.yomiwa.net):  A Japanese dictionary featuring powerful Optical Character Recognition (OCR) and Natural Language Processing (NLP)
 * [HanYou](https://itunes.apple.com/fr/app/hanyou-chinese-recognizer/id901093520?mt=8):  The Chinese sister-app of Yomiwa